CarlosLeyvaAyala/DM-Lib-Typescript/Hotkeys.md

 ***Hotkey names are case sensitive***.\
 This means `"CapsLock"` is a valid value, while `"capsLock"`, `"capslock"`, `"CaPsLoCk"`... are not.

+A table with all possible values, both as text or number, lies at the end of this page.

 # Modifiers
 When writing a hotkey by name (the preferred way) it's possible to add modifiers to a hotkey.